 Your beliefs will play a crucial role in how you raise children.

 And the best thing you can do as a parent, besides love your children unconditionally, is to be on the same page with your spouse when it comes to guiding and supporting them through life.
+It's all about understanding your why, your core values (specifically, your relationship core values), and how your partner relates to these viewpoints.

 After all, we grown-ups don’t like mixed signals… do you think a child does?